 The Montana Department of Environmental Quality (DEQ) is the state’s lead agency to oversee how Montana’s $12.6 million allocation is distributed and spent.
 DEQ will be consulting with other agencies and members of the public on how best to spend these funds on eligible projects to maximize air quality and other economic and environmental benefits.
-DEQ will be developing the state’s Beneficiary Mitigation Plan that the agency must submit to the Trustee prior to receiving funds.
-To develop the Plan, DEQ will be seeking public input on state goals, criteria, focus areas and other issues associated with spending and disbursing the environmental mitigation trust funds.
+Prior to receiving funding, the agency must submit a Beneficiary Mitigation Plan describing how the state plans to use the funds.
+To develop the Plan, DEQ is seeking public input on state goals, criteria, focus areas and other issues associated with spending and disbursing the environmental mitigation trust funds.

 To view information and additional resources from other states involved in the Volkswagen Environmental Mitigation Trust settlement please visit the VW Settlement Clearinghouse page.
 This page includes contact information and other state’s progress on their mitigation plans.